-Dual Diagnosis Treatment Center for Teens and Adolescents in Dallas, Texas
+Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

-Teens with a dual diagnosis of mental health disorder and substance use face disruptive and harmful obstacles.
-Basepoint Academy is a trusted leader in specialized treatment for dual-diagnosis teens and adolescents.
-Our evidence-based treatment plans determine the most effective methods for developing a personalized roadmap that guides your teen toward healing, recovery, and a fulfilling life.
-We serve communities in Dallas, Texas, and surrounding areas, including Irving, Arlington, Fort Worth, Plano, and Garland.
+Teens with a dual diagnosis face disruptive and harmful obstacles.
+BasePoint Academy is a trusted leader among dual diagnosis treatment centers in Texas, offering specialized and comprehensive care for adolescents.
+Our evidence-based treatment plans use the most effective methods to guide your teen toward recovery and a fulfilling life.

-BasePoint Academy’s dual-diagnosis treatment for teens and adolescents aged 11 to 18 is a holistic approach for treating youths with substance use and mental health disorders, such as anxiety, depression, bipolar disorder, schizophrenia, post-traumatic stress disorder, borderline personality disorder, or other conditions.
-Your teenager will get attentive care from a dedicated team in a comfortable environment that supports healing.
+BasePoint Academy’s dual diagnosis treatment for adolescents takes a holistic approach to recovery, addressing substance use and co-occurring mental health disorders like anxiety, depression, bipolar disorder, schizophrenia, post-traumatic stress disorder, or borderline personality disorder.
+We ensure your teen receives attentive care from a dedicated team in a supportive, structured environment that fosters long-term healing.

 What Is Dual Diagnosis?